BelliLuigi/dotfiles/README.md

 # dotfiles

+Started using kitty, it's cute.

-Here there are my dotfiles/ tweaks, idk.
+Here there are my dotfiles.
 For now I'm living on Vim+Latex so there are only related files.